Michelle Ye: Other projects

 Ye published an autobiography titled Shang Shan Ruo Shui - Xuan Gong Lue in July 2006.

 In 2011, Ye established her own production company (Michelle Ye Studios-Zhejiang Bohai Television Ltd) and has produced and starred in three series thus far, Ninth Widow, Athena, and Purple Hairpin.
-However, Ye has not ruled out a return to TVB after revealing she was recently asked to do so by several producers.
-In 2012, Ye was voted Vice President of the Hengdian Film Association and on the side, opened a sushi restaurant in Hengdian.
+However, Ye has not ruled out a return to TVB, after revealing she invited by several producers.
+In 2012, Ye was voted Vice President of the Hengdian Film Association, and opened a sushi restaurant in Hengdian.